August 5th, 2018

 A popular belief on the trail is that it is flat through Oregon, at least relative to the relief found in WA and CA. This may be true for the most part but today was anything but flat.
 In 31 miles, I gained over 7000′ and lost over 5000′.
 And I set my record for longest distance hiked in one day, EVER!
 My watch says I actually did 33.6 miles and 71,584 steps, which accounts for a costly navigational error I made to the tune of 2 miles.

-It was also a fantastic day for views…another record being able to see 5 volcanos!
+It was also a fantastic day for views…another record being able to see 5 volcanoes!
 I started off on a ridge with a perfect gaze looking back at Adams, St Helens, and even Rainier.
 I’ve been able to see Rainier since Day 11.
 Now, 20 days later, I think it was finally time to say goodby.
 Probably to Helens and Adams too.
 But you never know.
+Today it was time to get familiar with Mt.
+Hood.

 I walked fast and had a short lunch break at a trailhead with a picnic table…I’m getting spoiled being able to sit and spread my stuff out.
 I was pretty happy with my progress for the day and it looked as though I could make the 30 miles to the Timberline lodge (a ski resort along the trail) with time to spare.
 Maybe I could even get my food package before they closed.